 MARINA DEL REY WATERBUS

 Catch the summer-season WaterBus from any of eight stops in the Marina and enjoy a unique mode of transport to dining, hotels, and water recreation options.
 Park your car in one of the local lots and use the WaterBus for a direct drop-off at many waterside destinations, including Burton Chase Park for the summer concerts.
-The WaterBus runs From mid-June through Labor Day, Thursdays through Sundays and holidays.
+The 2017 WaterBus runs from June 22 through September 4, Thursdays through Sundays and holidays.
 Rides are only $1 each way.
 Get the schedule and map at marinawaterbus.com.

 CITY BUS SERVICE

 The Santa Monica Blue Bus is a great way to explore the Los Angeles Westside.
-In the Marina, Route 3 travels along Lincoln Boulevard to Santa Monica, where you can visit the Pier, shop at Third Street Promenade and Santa Monica Place, and watch for celebrities.
-Route 18 takes riders through Venice Beach.
+In the Marina, Number 3 travels along Lincoln Boulevard to Santa Monica, where you can visit the Pier and shop at Third Street Promenade and Santa Monica Place.
+There are two Number 3 buses – one is an Express, with limited stops, so check with the driver about your intended destination.
+The Blue Bus Number 3 also travels to and from the LAX Bus Terminal.
 310-451-5444; bigbluebus.com.